XpiritBV/mini-hacks/readme.md

 ![Xpirit TechDays MiniHack Banner](./HackBanner-s.png)

 # Win prizes by completing mini hacks
-Bring your own laptop and visit the Xpirit mini hack area to gain hands on experience on various topics.
+Bring your own laptop and visit the Xpirit mini hack area to gain hands-on experience on various topics.

 Download the TechDays app to explore the different mini hacks available.